jpchateau/Interactive-Image/docs/getting-started/basic-usage.rst

 **JavaScript**

-This code block is showing 5 items: each one represents a text, a picture, a sound, a video, and a content provided by a tier.
+This code block describes the 5 types of items: a simple text, a picture, a sound, a video, and a content provided by a tier.

 .. code:: javascript